5 Communities of Practice Rules To Improve Your Company Knowledge Capital

-Recruit participants who are deemed as experts and a credible source of information
+Recruit participants who are deemed experts and a credible sources of information

 One of the many benefits of Communities of Practice is that it can produce and refine tacit knowledge from your workforce which could have been hidden if not for the social learning mechanism of CoPs.

-In order to realize this benefit, it is crucial that participants have intermediate or at least have bsaic knowledge in the shared interest of the community in order to share valuable information and content.
+In order to realize this benefit, it is crucial that participants have intermediate or at least basic knowledge of the shared interest of the community in order to share valuable information and content.